Course Information

 Introduction to Computer Aided Design - CAD (ES 1310)

-Timing Details: Lecture - TBD, Laboratory - TBD
+- Laboratory - Asynchronous

 Recommended Background: None.
 No prior engineering graphics or software knowledge is assumed.

-Introduction to Macroeconomics (ES1310)
+Introduction to Macroeconomics (ECON 1120)

-Timing Details: Lecture - TBD
+Timing Details:

 Description: This course is designed to acquaint students with the ways in which macroeconomic variables such as national income, employment and the general level of prices are determined in an economic system.
 It also includes a study of how the techniques of monetary policy and fiscal policy attempt to achieve stability in the general price level and growth in national income and employment.
 The problems of achieving these national goals (simultaneously) are also analyzed.
 The course stresses economic issues in public policy and international trade.

-Recommended Background: None.
+Recommended Background: None

 Matrices & Linear Algebra I (MA 2071)